DeveloperAchu/distilled-sch-movies-app/README.md

 # Movies App - Distilled SCH

 This is a sample project to fetch the popular tv shows from the [MoviesDB](https://www.themoviedb.org/) APIs and show them in the app.
+You can get the apk of the app [here](https://drive.google.com/file/d/1EBb-XADDiKiyaTobAXQC0g37OlHNt1rZ/view?usp=sharing)

 ## Screen 1